thangnc147/hybrid_nopcommerce_framework/README.md

 * Dynamic Locator
 * ...and more

+## Techstack
+* Selenium WebDriver 4.16.1 for browser automation
+* TestNG 7.8.0 for test execution and parallel testing
+* log4j 5.1.1 for logging

 ## Known issues (Work in progress)
 This framework is still ongoing.
 The Fullstack Selenium in Java course has not been completed yet.